-For the two guitars, I panned one of them to the left and the other one to the right, which is a common tactic for mixing guitars.
+For the two guitars, I panned one of them to the left and the other one to the right, which, as I’ve explained in my other tutorial, is a common tactic for mixing guitars.
 There’s a noise gate set up on each one of -50dB, as well as the “Clean Up Guitar” preset for the EQ.

 I’ll also eliminate the sub frequencies within the guitar tracks so as to create room for the bass guitar.

 To the client, the main vocals are pretty much always the most important thing because of the way that popular music emphasizes singing so much over the other instruments.
 It’s another reason why I recommend people work on their singing chops with a vocal coach or with Singorama at the beginning (their website here), because it’s a good way to practice.

 Initially, I used Stereo Delay on the vocals, reverb, ambient, and I had them turned down a bit so that the vocals would sit nicely in the mix, however, the client wanted them turned up.

 I had to go back and change them because they didn’t like it, although, in my opinion, the first mix was far superior to the second one.

 Franky, that’s how this goes.
 At the end of the day, the client is paying you to do work for them, not the other way around.